theunicornguild/myrent/05_extras/01_python_1_sms.md

 ### Creating the SMS View

-Next lets go the the views at `main/views.py` and create a small function to allow the admin to send SMS messages to the renters, and its fairly simple as we will only run the .sms() method on a renter object
+Next, let's go the the views at `main/views.py` and create a small function to allow the admin to send SMS messages to the renters.
+It's fairly simple as we will only run the `.sms()` method on a renter object.

 ```python
 def sendPayment(request,id):